-9.7.
-COORDINATION OF THE PARTIES INVOLVED IN THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM
+9.7 COORDINATION OF THE PARTIES INVOLVED IN THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM

-The Issuer, in order to guarantee coordination between the parties involved in the Internal Control and Risk Management System, so as to maximise the efficiency of the system, reduce duplications and guarantee effective performance of the tasks carried out by the Board of Statutory Auditors, ensures the implementation of adequate information flows between the parties, as well as the organisation of periodic meetings between the parties.
-This permits the maximum efficiency of the Internal Control and Risk Management System implemented by the Issuer while at the same time reducing any duplication activity.
+The Issuer, in order to guarantee coordination between the parties involved in the internal control and risk management system, so as to maximise the efficiency of the system, reduce duplications and guarantee effective performance of the tasks carried out by the Board of

+Statutory Auditors, ensures the implementation of adequate information flows between the parties, as well as the organisation of periodic meetings between the parties.
+This permits the maximum efficiency of the internal control and risk management system implemented by the Issuer while at the same time reducing any duplication activity.

-The Regulation of the Control, Risks, Related Parties and Sustainability Committee provides in Section 4.4, that the Chairperson of the Board of Statutory Auditors attends the Committee's meetings and may designate another Statutory Auditor to attend in his/her place; other Statutory Auditors may also attend, while, on the indication of the Chairperson, other Directors may also be invited to attend the meetings of the Committee, or personnel from company departments or third parties whose presence is considered to support the Committee's functions.
+The Regulation of the Control, Risks, Related Parties and Sustainability Committee under section 4.4 provides, that the Chairperson of the Board of Statutory Auditors attends the Committee's meetings and may designate another Statutory Auditor to attend in his/her place; other Statutory Auditors may also attend, while, on the indication of the Chairperson, other directors may also be invited to attend the meetings of the Committee, or personnel from company departments or third parties whose presence is considered to support the Committee's functions.